Updated on 2025-09-15 GMT+08:00

 • true: Auto creation is enabled.
 For details about the resource quota defaults, see Configuring Resource Quotas.

-In high-concurrency scenarios (for example, creating pods in batches), the resource quota management may cause some requests to fail due to conflicts.
-Do not enable this function unless necessary.
-To enable this function, ensure that there is a retry mechanism in the request client.
+Configuration suggestion: In high-concurrency scenarios (for example, batch creation of pods), resource quota management may cause some requests to fail due to conflicts.
+This function should not be enabled unless necessary.
+If you enable it, ensure that the request client has a retry mechanism.

 Default: false